 This is true for any form of yoga, however, Kundalini yoga has an additional aspect that might be the cause for concern – mental, or spiritual.
 People can undergo a paradigm shift, as well as trigger the dark night of the soul if they dive into kundalini yoga without preparation and proper guidance.

 The Western world has a nasty habit of approaching spiritual experience and practices willy-nilly and then blaming the consequences on Eastern philosophies and gurus.

 The vast majority stays oblivious to the dangers of Kundalini yoga, or any other form of yoga, or even physical exercise, in this modern day of technological and app advances.

-Kundalini energy might get an infamous reputation in the western world for the effects it also has on sexual arousal.
-Sexuality is an essential part of kundalini yoga and is naturally an intense experience that leads to reduced stress, an increase in stamina, libido and overall happiness in everyday life.
+Kundalini energy might get an infamous reputation in the western world for the effects it also has on Physical arousal.
+Intimacy is an essential part of kundalini yoga and is naturally an intense experience that leads to reduced stress, an increase in stamina, libido and overall happiness in everyday life.

-Sexuality is a powerful force that is just one of the ways through which a person can reach enlightenment.
+Passion is a powerful force that is just one of the ways through which a person can reach enlightenment.
 There are specific techniques that fall under one umbrella term – Tantra (sanskrit word).
-Tantra is, like kriya yoga, an essential part of kundalini yoga, and as such covers the sexual part of kundalini practices and meditation.
+Tantra is, like kriya yoga, an essential part of kundalini yoga, and as such covers the physical part of kundalini practices and meditation.

 Tantra makes heavy use of breath work and intimacy formed through gazing into each other’s eyes, but the most basic form of tantra is practiced within oneself.
 Aside from kundalini yoga, Tantra is the most powerful and straightforward way toward spiritual awakening.